dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 If you think something is wrong, have some observations that I might have missed, or just have general questions please feel free to ask here.

-If you want to use the information here somewhere else, feel free to do so, but please credit me if possible.
+If you want to use the information here somewhere else, feel free to do so, but please credit me (dekuNukem) if possible.

 ## Left Joycon PCB Layout and test points